Project Policy Reference

 #Fields

 agent.base: Git branch name used when a command does not pass --base.
-Default: main.
+When omitted, CodeMesh uses the discoverable remote default branch before falling back to main.
 The value must be a valid Git branch name.

 agent.env.mode: action for missing env requirements.
 Allowed values: warn or block.
 Default: warn.